ng-Classic/ng-classic/aio/content/guide/binding-syntax.md

 ## Types of data binding

-Angular provides three categories of data binding according to the direction of data flow:
+Angular Classicprovides three categories of data binding according to the direction of data flow:

 *   From source to view
 *   From view to source